 Some other tasks you might want to track could be watering plants, cleaning out your purse or backpack, meal planning, etc. It’s a great way to remember to do important things that you often forget.

 You can also use your habit tracker as a routine tracker.
 If you struggle with staying on task you might find this helpful.
 Creating a list of tasks in order on the template will allow you to create a routine tracker and check each item off during the day so you don’t miss an important task.

 Looking for more Habit Ideas?
 Check out this post to get a printable list of 50+ ideas for your habit tracker.
 Read the post here.

 Get Your Free Habit Tracker PDF

-You can print the template on us letter-sized paper or resize as needed.
+You can print the template on US-letter-sized paper or resize it as needed.
 I’ve also included half-sheet options that will fit A5 planners.
-One nice thing about the PDF format is that you can upload the Habit Tracker PDF file onto your Ipad to track your habits digitally.
+One nice thing about the PDF format is that you can upload the Habit Tracker PDF file onto your iPad to track your habits digitally.

 Get your Printable Habit Trackers below – Complete this form:

 You should receive your link(s) via e-mail within the hour.
 Be sure to search your inbox for: “ If, after an hour, you have not received your link, please contact me and I’ll help you figure out what happened.

 More Productivity Articles You Might Enjoy Tools for Productivity